aristanetworks/avd/ansible_collections/arista/avd/examples/common/start-avd-playground.md

 [Start AVD Playground :octicons-play-16:](https://labs.arista.com/launch?lab_type=avd-playground&origin=tech-lib){ .md-button .md-button--primary target=_blank}

+Please check [How to use AVD examples](../../../../../ansible_collections/arista/avd/examples/README.md) for details.

 !!! note

     AVD playgrounds are only available to registered Arista customers with support contract due to cost and security considerations.
 Please use AVD playground for good cause only and mind the EULA terms you signed during the registration.
 Do the right thing - be Arista customer!
 However if you don't have required level of access - talk to your Arista account team or [download the lab files](https://aristanetworks.github.io/aclabs/lab_archives/avd-playground.tar.gz) and run the playground locally on your own host.
 Unfortunately we will not be able to support this type of deployment officially due to number of issues that can exist on a random host machine, including missing Linux kernel configuration, misconfigured container engines, privilege issues, etc. The download option is for skilled users only that can manage the environment without extra support.